What is Person Centred Counselling?

 Carl Rogers, the founder of Person Centred therapy believed that the safe unique theraputic relationship that is built on trust and confidentiality, can be created by three main conditions: unconditional positive regard, empathy and congruence.

-As an experienced person centred counsellor, Kat offers her clients these three core conditions to help facilitate theraputic healing and growth.
-Explore with her in the following section how these three core conditions might feel like to you and that if taken outside the counselling room, could help you facilitate healthier relationships not only with others, but more importantly, with yourself.
+As an experienced person centred counsellor, I offer my clients these three core conditions to help facilitate theraputic healing and growth.
+Explore with me in the following section how these three core conditions might feel like to you and that if taken outside the counselling room, could help you facilitate healthier relationships not only with others, but more importantly, with yourself.

 Unconditional Positive Regard